 The stimulating aroma of peppermint essential oil when inhaled relieves the symptoms of travel sickness, jet lag and general fatigue, whilst in massage it is particularly helpful with digestive disorders such as irritable bowel syndrome, indigestion, colic, stomach pains, nausea, vomiting and diarrhoea.
 It also works effectively with emotional states such as mental exhaustion, impatience, indecision, irritability, poor memory, shock, and improves mental clarity/lack of concentration.

 Peppermint is a highly adaptable and effective essential oil that is absolutely indispensable in aromatherapy.
 However, it is very powerful and should be treated with respect at all times, and only very small quantities of this oil are required to receive its many therapeutic benefits.

-At all times be sure to keep this essential oil well away from the eyes, nose and other sensitive areas because it is a mucous membrane irritant.
-Peppermint is best avoided on children less than 3 years old, and keep the undiluted oil away from the nostrils of babies to avoid the possibility of apnoea or other breathing difficulties.
+When inhaling undiluted peppermint essential oil from a tissue etc, be sure not to inadvertently get any in your eyes or nose (or other sensitive areas) because it is a mucous membrane irritant.
+Peppermint oil is best avoided on children less than 3 years old, and keep the undiluted oil away from the nostrils of babies to avoid the possibility of apnoea or other breathing difficulties.